Alappuzha: Water

-Rail
+Railway

-Alappuzha is linked by Ernakulam–Kayamkulam coastal railway line and connects to cities like Trivandrum, Kollam, Cochin, Coimbatore, Chennai, Delhi, Bokaro and Mumbai.
+Alappuzha is linked by Ernakulam–Kayamkulam coastal railway line and connects to cities like Thiruvananthapuram, Kollam, Kochi, Coimbatore, Chennai, Delhi, Bokaro and Mumbai.
 The railway station is about 4 km from the heart of the city.
 A total of four trains originate from Alappuzha to cities like Kannur, Chennai, Dhanbad and Tatanagar.
 There are a lot of local trains running throughout the day, which connect Alappuzha to other towns near by.
-Since Alappuzha is a prime destination, trains from important cities like Delhi, Chandigarh, Hyderabad, Bangalore, Mangalore, Kozhikode and Amritsar pass through this station.
+Since Alappuzha is a prime destination, trains from important cities like Delhi, Chandigarh, Bangalore, Mangalore, Kozhikode and Amritsar pass through this station.

-Air
+Airport

 Cochin International Airport, which is 78 km to the North, is the closest airport.
 Thiruvananthapuram International Airport, 159 km to the South, is the other airport that links the district with other countries.
 International tourists use these airports to reach Alappuzha.
 The other nearest airports are Calicut (236 km) and Coimbatore (254 km) airports.
 A helipad in the town is reserved for government uses.